-- i) Participatory diagnosis of SOSPPA's capacity and performance development needs. - ii) Productivity increase and production strategy for SOSPPA farmers. - iii) Market segment analysis for SOSPPA products. - iv) Child nutrition gaps among SOSPPA members and customers and development of a SOSPPA nutrition strategy.
+i) Participatory diagnosis of SOSPPA's capacity and performance development needs.

+ii) Productivity increase and production strategy for SOSPPA farmers.

+iii) Market segment analysis for SOSPPA products.

+iv) Child nutrition gaps among SOSPPA members and customers and development of a SOSPPA nutrition strategy.

-Phase 2: Operational start-up (6 months): In this start-up phase, the project will: i) procure, install, and test the OFSP root processing equipment which will include: OFSP boiling units, steam pressurize cooking vats, puree processors (High fibre puree machine, Ribbon paste mixer), and bakery chambers; ii) procure, install and test silage processing equipment; and iii) train factory workers on the use of the equipment.
+Phase 2: Operational start-up (6 months, from 2nd half of yr 1): In this start-up phase, the project will: i) procure, install, and test the OFSP root processing equipment which will include: OFSP boiling units, steam pressurized cooking vats, puree processors (High fibre puree machine, Ribbon paste mixer), and bakery chambers; ii) procure, install, and test silage processing equipment; and iii) train factory workers on the use of the equipment.

-Phase 3: Implementation of SOSPPA capacity development in key areas (42 months): The project will draw upon resources at MUK and CIP to support implementation of SOSPPA's strategic plans in the following areas:
+Phase 3: Implementation of SOSPPA capacity development in key areas (42 months, from 2nd year half of year 1): The project will draw upon resources at MUK and CIP to support implementation of SOSPPA's strategic plans in the following areas: